mellisadmyn/JavaFundamentals/README.md

-# JF Java Fundamentals Learner - Object Oriented Programming
+# JF Java Fundamentals Learner
+In Object Oriented Programming (OOP) course.
 It will contains all my projects that were made during lecture meetings and projects in Oracle Academy.

 ### My Profile
 - Name: Mellisa Damayanti